 What This Means in Practice

-Value-based care works when organizations are intentional:
+VBC works when organizations are intentional.
+Organizations should:

 • Start with lower-risk models that match your scale